9:30 am – 4:30 pm

 The 2025 April Conference is hybrid.
 Join us in person at Bard College or online!

-Cultivating Joy in the Writing Process
+Serious Play: Cultivating Joy in the Writing Process

+The 2025 April Conference celebrates the value of serious play, a principle that lies at the heart of IWT practices and pedagogy.
 A sense of playfulness can unlock our writerly inhibitions, slyly disarm the ever-lurking critical voice, and expand our capacity for joy and delight in the difficult intellectual work of writing.
-To be playful with our writing is to let ourselves be knocked off-balance by words and ideas — our own and others’; to be discombobulated and able to laugh about it.
+To be playful with our writing is to let ourselves be knocked off-balance by words and ideas (our own and others’), to be discombobulated and able to laugh about it.

 How can we invite our students to see playfulness, openness, and experimentation as a vital part of their writing process?